Trust at Indigo Health

 Your patient data isn't on our laptops.
 By design.

-• Our workforce does not routinely access PHI to do their jobs.
-Internal tools surface the operational context our team needs — without exposing the underlying clinical content.
+• Our workforce does not routinely access protected health information to do their jobs.
+Internal tools surface the operational context our team needs, without exposing the underlying clinical content.

-• Access events are logged with user, time, and component metadata, with no PHI payloads in the logs themselves.
+• Access events are logged with user, time, and component metadata, and those logs carry no clinical content.
 The audit trail is rich; the data exposed by the audit trail is not.

-When a vendor is breached, every Covered Entity asks the same question: “how much of our patient data did that vendor have sitting around?”
-For Indigo Health, the honest answer is: it was in one place, behind production controls, and it was never on anyone’s laptop.
+When a vendor is breached, every covered entity asks the same question: how much of our patient data did that vendor have sitting around?
+For Indigo Health, the honest answer is that it stayed within production controls, and it was never on anyone's laptop.

 A complete HIPAA Security Rule program — in writing.